 - 8 thick slices French bread or any crusty bread

-- 2 flax eggs (2 tbsp flaxmeal whisked with 6 tbsp water, then allowed to stand for a couple of minutes)
+- 2 flax eggs (2 tablespoon flaxmeal whisked with 6 tablespoon water, then allowed to stand for a couple of minutes)

 - 1 cup non-dairy milk

-- ½ tsp garlic powder (substitute with two teaspoons of smashed, minced fresh garlic)
+- ½ teaspoon garlic powder (substitute with two teaspoons of smashed, minced fresh garlic)

 - Salt and ground black pepper to taste

-- 2 tbsp olive oil for coating pan (or use cooking spray if you don't want to use oil)
+- 2 tablespoon olive oil for coating pan (or use cooking spray if you don't want to use oil)